-House & Garden: World Premiere ReviewsThis page contains reviews of the world premiere production of Alan Ayckbourn's House & Garden at the Stephen Joseph Theatre, Scarborough, in June 1999.
-It is not a complete set of reviews as the aim of the page is to offer a flavour of how the play was originally received and to offer a cross-section of opinion.
-All reviews on this page are the copyright of the respective publication and / or author and should not be reproduced.
+House & Garden: World Premiere ReviewsThis page contains a selection of reviews from the world premiere production of Alan Ayckbourn's Consuming Passions at the Stephen Joseph Theatre, Scarborough, in 2016.
+All reviews are the copyright of the respective publication and / or author.

 Master Of Marital Pain (by Michael Billington)